Public key authentication allows you to access a server via SSH without password. Here are two methods to copy the public ssh key to the server.

 I believe you understand the basic SSH concept.
 Your Linux server has ssh enabled.
 You have generated ssh keys on your personal computer.
 Now you want to upload your public key to the authorized keys of the server so that you can access it without typing your account password all the time.

 This quick tutorial shows you two methods to add a public SSH key to the server.

-Now that you have made sure of the above three requirements, let’s see how to use public key authentication.
+Now that you have made sure of the above four requirements, let’s see how to use public key authentication.

 The authentication is per user base so the public key goes in the intended user’s home.